BigDipper7/SJ-KnowledgeGraphMS/README.md

 - fulfill all in `test-all.py`
 - fix order bug, and other things doesn't matter
 - Today do nothing
+- Need to change many alert to a new type, just like flash

 ## Bug Wanted ##
 - i guess the reason why it shows such a error, maybe just because that what you